jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 only by the most onerous sorts of repression.
 That solves nothing and just creates the conditions for additional disunity; as Baha'u'llah puts it, "not a union that would lead to disunity or a concord which would create discord"`(Baha'u'llah, Tablets of Baha'u'llah, p.
 167).
-Disunity, instead, refers to the sorts of unnecessary conflicts borne of venality:
+Disunity, instead, refers to the sorts of unnecessary conflicts borne of venality; attempts to put ones' needs first and foremost, whatever the costs to anyone we vuew as "the other."

+Disunity is a common occurrence, even amoung those with the most peaceful leanings.
 If you've of a particularly idealistic bent, you've probably been involved with the
-following: an organization that is supposedly dedicated towards working for social good, but instead spends it time fighting with one another, and the membership is riven with political intrigues.
-That is disunity.
+following: an organization that is supposedly dedicated towards working for social good, but instead spends it time fighting with one another, its membership riven with political intrigues.
+That too is disunity.
 Regarding his own cause, Baha'u'llah writes:

 > Nothing whatsoever can, in this Day, inflict a greater harm upon this Cause